zul110/curity-installation-guide/README.md

 ## Use the System

-Once complete you will have a fully working system including:
+Once complete you will have a fully working system:

 - [OAuth and OpenID Connect Endpoints](https://login.curity.local/oauth/v2/oauth-anonymous/.well-known/openid-configuration) used by applications
 - A rich [Admin UI](https://admin.curity.local/admin) for configuring applications and their security behavior